Looking for a brief history of Vatican City?

-On May 6, 1527, troops loyal to Charles V, Emperor of the Holy Roman Empire, mutinied over unpaid wages.
+On May 6, 1527 troops loyal to Charles V, Holy Roman Emperor, mutinied over unpaid wages.

-These mostly German soldiers, along with Spanish and Italian mercenaries, didn’t just sack Rome but nearly razed it to the ground.
+These foreign soldiers didn’t just sack Rome but nearly razed it to the ground.
 The attack was savage and vicious, far more than a simple taking-over of the city.

-Of the 189 Swiss Guard, 147 of them died in front of Saint Peter’s Basilica protecting Pope Clement VII (Medici).
+Of the 189 Swiss Guard in place, 147 of them died in front of St Peter’s Basilica protecting Pope Clement VII.

 The pope managed to escape with the other 42 Swiss Guards by using the passageway on top of the Leonine Walls that led to the fortress of Castel Sant’Angelo.

-The Sack of Rome in 1527 was an event that dramatically altered the course of history.
+The Sack of Rome in 1527 was a huge turning point.

-King Charles V and Pope Clement VII were not enemies before or after the attack, but their relationship was changed permanently.
+King Charles V and Pope Clement VII's relationship was changed permanently.

-Clement VII was humiliated and weakened by his experience.
-In order to avoid any further conflict, even of a diplomatic sort, the pope did everything Charles V wanted.
+Clement VII was humiliated and weakened by his experience and in order to avoid any further conflict, the pope did everything Charles V wanted.

-One of the major decisions the pope took was to refuse to grant England’s King Henry VIII an annulment of his marriage to Charles V’saunt, Catherine of Aragon.
-This in turn caused King Henry to break with Rome, leading to the English Reformation.
+One of the major decisions the pope took was to refuse to grant England’s King Henry VIII an annulment of his marriage to Charles V’s aunt, Catherine of Aragon.
+This caused Henry to break with Rome, leading to the English Reformation.

 This was pretty much the end of the Roman Renaissance, even though Michelangelo would go on to paint his Last Judgement in the Sistine Chapel.

-But even he was affected by the calamity of the Sack of Rome and it darkened his mood further, something you can see reflected in the painting style in the Last Judgement compared to the work he did when he painted the ceiling as a young man.
+The calamity of the Sack of Rome darkened Michelangelo's mood further, something you can see reflected in the painting style in the Last Judgement compared to the work he did when he painted the Sistine Chapel ceiling as a young man.

-While the Renaissance was a time of enlightenment, art, learning, and growth, the period after the Sack of Rome was much more somber, due to the Church’s need to fiercely promote the Counter-Reformation in response to the rise of Protestant reformations in England and Germany.
+While the Renaissance was a time of enlightenment, the period after the Sack of Rome was much more somber.
+The Church needed to fiercely promote the Counter-Reformation in response to the rise of Protestant ideas in England and Germany.

-This led to the annexing of Rome’s Jews to the Ghetto (1555), the Spanish Inquisition, and other draconian measures across the territory the Church still controlled.
+This led to the annexing of Rome’s Jews to the Ghetto, the Spanish Inquisition, and other draconian measures across the territory the Church still controlled.

-The population dropped to fewer than 10,000 people.
-Some 6-12,000 people perished in the attack but many more died later from disease due to dead bodies left to rot in the streets.
-More still left the city due to lack of food and funds.
-It was pretty bleak.
+The population in Rome dropped to fewer than 10,000 people.
+Thousands perished in the attack but many more died later from disease.
+Even more people left the city due to lack of food and funds.

-Obviously, Rome and the Vatican eventually recovered, but there was a long period of hardship for those who remained.
+Rome and the Vatican did eventually recover, but there was a long period of hardship for those who remained.

-At their peak, the Papal States had over 3 million citizens and included the regions we know today as Lazio (where Rome is), parts of Umbria, le Marche, and Emilia Romagna.
+At their peak, the Papal States had over 3 million citizens and included the regions we know today as Lazio, parts of Umbria, le Marche, and Emilia Romagna.

 In 1850, King Victor Emmanuel II began to consolidate all of Italy under one government.
 He would become the first king of a unified Italy.